tjmetivier/illustrisvirtualobservatory/README.md

 # ivobs
-A reworking and update of the existing sunpy module (now in Python 3), developed by Dr. Paul Torrey (ptorrey@mit.edu) and Dr. Greg Snyder (gsnyder@stsci.edu).
-Here we offer a streamlined, user-friendly program to produce mock galaxy images from either SDSS or HST.
-(HST is not 100% operational as including backgrounds does not work as intended).
+The Illustris Virtual Observatory is a program developed from Dr. Paul Torrey (ptorrey@mit.edu) and Dr. Greg Snyder's (gsnyder@stsci.edu) [sunpy module](https://github.com/ptorr\
+ey/sunpy) for "opening, manipulating, and plotting mock galaxy images produced with SUNRISE."
+Here this code has been updated to Python 3.6 and compiled as a runnable, command-l\
+ine program.
 ![logo for the thing](new.png)